-The earliest instance of the phrase that I have found is from Driffield Coursing Club.
-“Peter Delmas” in the genial crowd, published in The Daily Mail (Hull, Yorkshire) of 15th February 1927:
+The earliest occurrence of this phrase that I have found is from Driffield Coursing Club.
+“Peter Delmas” in the genial crowd, published in The Daily Mail (Hull, Yorkshire, England) of 15th February 1927:

 The Bookies smelt all the good things.
 In the Burton Agnes Puppy Stakes there was “Mercenary Mary,” a black, and there was a brown dog, “Leaps Rigg.”

 All the bookies . . . some bawled, some shouted . . . some asked in the most gentlemanly persuasive way for you to back “Mary.”

 They didn’t give Mary her full name, it would have sounded too Mercenary, too much like money for now’t.
 You know that song “Mary had a little lamb” . . . a few hundred followed Mary . . . just like a lamb.